LunaThePotato/quartz/content/Very Important Notes/Status Conditions (Crowd Control {CC}).md

       You’re :FighterArts_launch: hurled into the air (up to 15 ft) and suspended until the end of your next turn.
       - You can’t take the Attack action, use item or weapon attacks, or move.
       - You can use reactions and cast spells with verbal/somatic components.
-      - You must succeed on a Concentration save (DC: 10 + Half of damage) to maintain any ongoing concentration spell.
     </div>
   </div>
 </details>